 What’s your favourite quote?

-The other was said by Kyle Bryant, a speaker at the AtaxiaUK annual conference in 2020, reflecting on his fundraising work: “By making yourself small, can make all the other people around you big.”
+The other was said by Kyle Bryant, a speaker at the AtaxiaUK annual conference in 2020, reflecting on his fundraising work: “By making yourself small, you make all the other people around you big.”
 I’m going to use it every chance I get!

 Do you prefer fiction or non-fiction?